Pho3b/tiny-logger/README.md

 ## ✅ Key Features

-- **Lightweight**: No external dependencies mean faster builds and smaller binaries.
+- **Lightweight**: No external dependencies mean faster builds and smaller binaries <br>
+  The dependencies that you see in the `go.mod` file are not included in the final binary since they are only used in `_test` files.
 - **Simplicity**: Clean API design with a minimal learning curve.
 You'll set it up in seconds.
 - **Performance**: The library is benchmarked to be very fast.
 It implements custom JSON and YAML marshaling specifically optimized for logging